 In 2011 we created an ‘Education Outreach Fish Box’ that is sent out to schools with a teacher’s pack and or volunteer.
 We put on four maritime puppet shows for the ‘Coastival Festival’ weekend and two children at the Friarage School who made the puppets.
 A school to a work experience pupil was taken on for 1 week.
 We have since given many more talks on maritime history in local schools.

 World War One Centenary:

 In 2014, we put on exhibitions and events to commemorate the centenary of the outbreak of WW1 and the bombardment of Scarborough in December 1914.
-We organised the Civic Commemoration event at the town hall that gained regional and national media coverage.
+We help to organise the Civic Commemoration event at the Town Hall that gained regional and national media coverage.
 We created a travelling exhibition that was seen by hundreds of people across the borough.
 We published a limited edition centenary book that completely sold out.